OnlineRBACFixing/OnlineRBACFixing/README.md

 # On-Line RBAC Fixing via Max-SAT

-This web site contains the experimental results and the datasets partially illustrated within the manuscript "On-line RBAC Fixing via Max-SAT" currently under review to CODASPY Conference 2018.
+This web site contains the dataset and experimental results partially illustrated within the manuscript "On-line RBAC Fixing via Max-SAT" which is currently under review to CODASPY Conference 2018.

 # Datasets